 Step 1.
 Select Type

 As aforementioned, you want a trekking backpack.
 Not a climbing pack, not a summit pack, not a snow-sports pack, but a trekking pack.
 It must have a thick waist belt and a contoured back.
-Many travellers extol the virtues of panel-loading packs (where the front opens up like a suitacase), but this feature is rare in trekking packs.
+Many travelers extol the virtues of panel-loading packs (where the front opens up like a suitcase), but this feature is rare in trekking packs.
 Plus, top-loading designs allow for more stuffing and are generally more durable.

 Manufactures of good trekking packs include Deuter, Arc’Teryx, Osprey, Berghaus, and Lowe Alpine.